UltiRequiem/vim-galore-es/README.md

 vi, there only used to be the argument list, which is also available in Vim.

 Every filename given to Vim on the shell command-line, is remembered in the argument list.
-There can be multiple argument lists: by default all arguments are put into the global argument list, but you can use `:arglocal` to create a new argument list that is local to the window.
+There can be multiple argument lists: por defecto all arguments are put into the global argument list, but you can use `:arglocal` to create a new argument list that is local to the window.